 The International Student Summit idea was conceived by the FOS Committee on Academic Exchanges, chaired by Dr. Elizabeth Guran, to promote friendship and mutual understanding among university students in Slovakia and the United States and to enhance knowledge and interest in important global issues.
 Eventually FOS hopes the summits will lead to in-person conferences and international academic partnerships.
 The Academic Exchanges Committee, comprised of FOS board members Dr. Elizabeth Guran, Dr. Martina Hrvolova, Dr. Cecilia Rokusek, and Dr. Sharon Wolchik, direct and coordinate the student summits.

-Partnering closely with FOS in this effort have been Kevin Deegan-Krause, associate professor of political science at Wayne State University in Detroit, Michigan, and a specialist on Central European politics; and Jozef Mintal, assistant professor of political science and international relations at Matej Bel University in Banská Bystrica, Slovakia, an expert on international cyberpolitics.
+Partnering closely with FOS in this effort have been Kevin Deegan-Krause, professor of political science at Wayne State University in Detroit, Michigan, and a specialist on Central European politics; and Jozef Michal Mintal, assistant professor of political science and international relations at Matej Bel University in Banská Bystrica, Slovakia, an expert on international cyberpolitics.

 The Threat of Misinformation and Disinformation

 The first summit, moderated by Professor Deegan-Krause, was held on Saturday, April 10, 2021.
 It focused on the threat of misinformation and disinformation to democracy and featured two expert opening presentations.
 In the first, Katarína Klingová, senior research fellow in democracy and resilience at the GLOBSEC Policy Institute in Bratislava, discussed social trends that enable the spread of misinformation and disinformation.
 These include the decline of trust in traditional news media and the growing consumption of news feeds on cell phones, especially by young people.
 According to some researchers, Slovakia is the most conspiracy-prone country in East-Central Europe, Ms. Klingová noted.